BogdanCatalin-Iacob/QR_code_generator/README.md

 This project was developed using a [VS Code](https://code.visualstudio.com/).
 The code was committed to [Git](https://git-scm.com) and pushed to [GitHub](https://github.com) using the terminal.

 The project was started by navigating to [GitHub](https://github.com) and creating a new repository by clicking `New` button.
-Under 'Repository name' I input 'password_generator' and then clicked 'Create repository'.
+Under 'Repository name' I input 'QR_code_generator' and then clicked 'Create repository'.

 I opened VS Code and initialized directory 'qr-code-generator':
 ```